-As seven of the 15 persons named as the applicant had died, there was a question as to whether the surviving eight people were authorised as required.
-Written evidence as to the terms of the authorisation given in 1999 could not be found.
-In these circumstances, it was not possible to determine whether terms of the authorisation accommodated the death of one or more of the 15 authorised persons.
+As two of the seven persons named as the applicant had died since the application was amended in 1999, a question arose as to whether the surviving five people were authorised as required.
+Evidence as to the terms of the authorisation given in 1999 could not be found and so it was not possible to determine whether terms of the authorisation accommodated the death of one or more of seven authorised persons.

 Justice Gilmour exercised the discretion available under s.
 84D(4) to make the determination 'despite any perceived defect in authorisation' on the basis that:

-- the purpose of authorising the original 15 people was to prosecute the native title holders' claim to the area concerned and it was now all but finally prosecuted successfully; - there would be a denial of justice if it did not proceed to determination; - the delay, cost and confusion resulting from requiring strict compliance at such a late stage would 'bring no credit upon the legal system'-at [16] to [17], applying the same rational as Justice Finn employed in Akiba v Queensland (No 2) [2010] FCA 643 at [930] to [931].
+- the purpose of authorising the original seven people was to prosecute the native title holders' claim to the area concerned and it was now all but finally prosecuted successfully; - there would be a denial of justice if it did not proceed to determination; - the delay, cost and confusion resulting from requiring strict compliance at such a late stage would 'bring no credit upon the legal system'-at [16] to [17], applying the same rational as Justice Finn employed in Akiba v Queensland (No 2) [2010] FCA 643 at [930] to [931].